 The paper focuses on the application of McLuhan’s figure/ground analysis for studying the hardware of Trumpism – the media environment that gave Trumpism its material base.
 Figure/ground analysis calls for focusing on ‘hidden ground’ and not being blinded by ‘obvious figures’.
 As McLuhan wrote, ‘[t]he figure is what appears and the ground is always subliminal.
 Changes occur in the ground before they occur in the figure’ (Molinaro, McLuhan and Toye 1987).

 According to this approach, focusing on Trump’s personality brings little understanding of the conditions that favours Trumpism.
-To better understand the phenomenon of Trumpism, the focus of study must be moved from the salient figure to the invisible ground.
+To better understand the phenomenon of Trumpism, the focus of the study must be moved from the salient figure to the invisible ground.
 Donald Trump is not just an isolated phenomenon; he is the figure that represents a tectonic shift in the media and cultural environment.
 Trump was not a cause of this shift but rather its effect.
 From this angle, Trumpism is not a disease; it is an allergic reaction to the changes in the environment.
 It is an unavoidable cataclysm that signals the advent of a new era.

 The shockingly unexpected presidency of Donald Trump plunged the public into a desperate search for a suitable explanation.
 Since this search was led predominantly by those directly impacted by Trump’s victory, the media and the elites, an explanation was sought to provide a sort of moral and psychological compensation.
 The intention to find someone or something accountable for such a frustrating electoral outcome inevitably led to singling out the most visible or most irritating factors of Trump’s victory.
 Among them, Twitter (the role of social media), Russian trolls/hackers (foreign meddling), and Cambridge Analytica (big data manipulation) have become the most popular motifs.
-As Trump himself, these motifs turned to the figures that overshadowed the ground.
+Like Trump himself, these motifs turned to the figures that overshadowed the ground.

 When a search for an explanation is meant to become a search for those accountable, “prosecutorial bias” is unavoidable.
 Thus, for a “blameable” explanation (and symbolic execution), an agency behind the causes is required.
 Environmental forces have no agency and therefore cannot be blamed.
 On the contrary, Twitter/Facebook, the Russians, and Cambridge Analytica have agency.
 They meet the requirement of a “blameable” explanation demanded by the media and the elites.